Composing and Producing Electronic Music 2

 $1,290

-Composing and Producing Electronic Music 2 will teach you the necessary tools and techniques to create contemporary electronic music in a variety of styles, including techno, trip-hop, glitch, and dubstep.
-The lessons in this advanced level music composition course feature a series of videos describing musical, DAW, and synthesis techniques appropriate to the style.
-The videos switch between many of the popular DAWs, and it is the student's challenge to apply the technique’s described in the lessons to their chosen DAW.
-For each style, there will also be a research and analysis component, in which students learn to listen critically and adapt to changes in technology and public musical taste.
-Students are then responsible for creating a complete piece of music for that style.
-Work can be done in any major DAW that supports AU, RTAS, or VST instruments, including Pro Tools, Logic, Cubase, or Live, or in Reason*.
+In Composing and Producing Electronic Music 2 you will learn the necessary tools and techniques to create contemporary electronic music in a variety of styles, including techno, dubstep, trip-hop, trap, nu-disco, tech house, and party.
+In this advanced-level music composition course, you’ll explore musical, DAW, and synthesis techniques appropriate to the style.
+Switching between many of the popular DAWs, your challenge will be to apply the techniques described in the lessons to your chosen DAW.
+For each style, you will also be responsible for a research and analysis component, listening critically and adapting to changes in technology and public musical taste.
+You will then create a complete piece of music for that style.

 Read More

 Sound design is an integral part of producing contemporary electronic music, so it will be a major focus of this music composition course.
-We will build on the synthesis lessons from Composing and Producing Electronic Music 1 and introduce sampling as another important tool for sound design using the industry standard Native Instruments Kontakt sampler.
+We will build on the synthesis lessons from Composing and Producing Electronic Music 1 and introduce sampling as another important tool for sound design.

-By analyzing and composing in a variety of electronic music styles, the student will gain a deep understanding of many aspects of contemporary electronic music, including beats, harmony, bass lines, groove, melodies, synthesis, audio/MIDI editing, effects processing, sound design, form, performance, and mixing.
+By analyzing and composing in a variety of electronic music styles, you will gain a deep understanding of many aspects of contemporary electronic music, including beats, harmony, bass lines, groove, melodies, synthesis, audio/MIDI editing, effects processing, sound design, form, performance, and mixing.

-• Compose and produce in various styles of electronic music, including techno, trip-hop, glitch, and dubstep
+• Compose and produce in various styles of electronic music, including techno, dubstep, trip-hop, trap, nu-disco, tech house, and party

 • Analyze electronic music to keep up on current trends